Since the Lagotto is such a rare breed we are asked lots of questions. Here are some of the most frequently asked ones:

-In our experience and the experience of our puppy buyers, the Lagotto is quite adaptable to its environment.
-If you are looking for a jogging partner he will run right along with you.
-If you are more laid-back and looking for a couch-buddy you will find your Lagotto more than willing to join you!
-More than anything they want to please you and adapt to you and your life quite well.
-We do recommend, however, regular exercise for the overall health of your Lagotto.
+The Lagotto is very adaptable to its owner and family.
+If you want a jogging partner he will run right along with you.
+If you are more laid-back you will find your Lagotto more than willing to join you and snuggle!
+More than anything they want to please you and adapt to you and your life or lifestyle.

 Overall, the Lagotto is a healthy breed that lives up to 16 years.
 As you prepare to adopt a Logotto you should to be of certain health considerations:

 One is hip dysplasia, and that is why all of our breeding stock is screened and we only breed dogs with good hips.

 Another issue is Benign Juvenile Epilepsy.
 It causes the puppies to flop over between 5 to 9 weeks of age and resolves itself spontaneously by 8 to 13 weeks.
 Even though this is not a fatal disease all of our breeding stock have been genetically tested and are clear of the gene identified as causing the defect.
 Nobody wants to take a puppy home and have it falling over for a period of weeks so we do not breed any adult that carries or was affected by this disease.